To prevent a scam from happening to you:

 - Resources and more info

-- Blocked countries for VISA debit, credit transactions
+- Blocked countries for debit, credit transactions

 - New resource guide on how your credit score is calculated, and how to dispute information